 Why the Procedure Is Performed

-Before surgery is considered, your doctor will have you try:
+Before surgery is considered, your health care provider will have you try:

-Your doctor may suggest surgery to treat your heartburn or reflux symptoms when:
+Surgery to treat your heartburn or reflux symptoms may be recommended when:

 - Your symptoms do not get much better when you use medicines.